 Why Body Awareness is Key

-As I was preparing to teach a segment on the Buddha’s Four Foundations of Mindfulness for the Avenues Yoga Teacher Training a few days ago I began contemplating anew the connection between mind and body and discovered another way in which this quote rings true.
+As I was preparing to teach a segment on the Buddha’s Four Foundations of Mindfulness for a local teacher training a while back I began contemplating anew the connection between mind and body and discovered another way in which this quote rings true.

 The first of the four foundations is mindfulness of the body.
 Those of us who have delved deep into meditation can sometimes begin to see all things related to the body as subservient to the freedom of the mind.
 But as the years have passed, I’ve come to realize that awareness of the body is the key to the freedom of the mind.